 A high enema is an enema that cleans out the entire length of colon between the rectum and the cecum, unlike a regular enema that only cleans out the lower part of the colon.
 A high enema may be performed to relieve constipation or to prepare someone for a photoscopic exam or other various medical procedures involving the bowel.
 The use of these enemas is a popular body-cleansing practice among natural and holistic health enthusiasts.

 A high enema is a relatively simple and painless procedure.
 A clear enema bag is filled with a solution of two to three quarts of warm water that has been filtered and mixed with one tablespoon of salt, baking soda, Epsom salt or an herbal mixture.
 A mild soap can also be used at one teaspoon per quart of water.
 Attached to the enema bag is a rectal tube with a nozzle or tip.

-If an enema solution containing soap is used, it should be followed up with a warm-water high enema to remove any soap residue from the colon.
-Subsequent high enemas can be expelled immediately after administering.
-No enema of any kind should be done if experiencing vomiting, nausea or abdominal pain.
+If an enema solution containing soap is used, it should be followed up with a warm-water enema to remove any soap residue from the colon.
+Subsequent enemas can be expelled immediately after administering.
+No enema of any kind should be done if the perosn is experiencing vomiting, nausea or abdominal pain.
 Any individual who bleeds from the rectum or does not produce a bowel movement after a high enema should seek medical attention.

 Deep-breathing through the mouth will help minimize any mild discomfort such as cramping.
 Should cramping occur, stopping or slowing the solution can provide enough relief to allow the recipient to feel more at ease.
 The recipient will feel a strong urge to go to the bathroom after the procedure.
 The individual is advised to keep the solution inside for five to 10 minutes before expelling into the toilet—a retention nozzle or plug can help.